-O’Keefe then categorized the responses by essage esign ogic (xpressive, onventional, or hetorical) and by the goal structure attempted in the message (minimal, unifunctional, multifunctional).
-She found that hetorical messages were much more likely to be used by women than by men; 24 female participants used hetorical message structure to male participants.
+O’Keefe then categorized the responses by message design logic (expressive, conventional, or rhetorical) and by the goal structure attempted in the message (minimal, unifunctional, multifunctional).
+She found that rhetorical messages were much more likely to be used by women than by men; 24 female participants used rhetorical message structure compared to six male participants.
 However, there was no significant relationship between gender and message goal structure.
-O’Keefe also found that onventional message structure was used most often; 23 female participants and 19 male participants used onventional message design logics for a total of 42 participants (O’Keefe, 1988).
+O’Keefe also found that conventional message structure was used most often; 23 female participants and 19 male participants used conventional message design logics for a total of 42 participants (O’Keefe, 1988).

-In 1996 Peterson and Albrecht used essage esign ogics theory to study the message construction superiors and subordinates.
-Peterson and Albrecht an earlier study supportive communication can dissipate a negative environment in a mixed-status relationship such as the one between and employee and employer (Albrecht, 1992).
-Peterson and Albrecht used the prior study to look at the message construction between superiors and subordinates. were collected from nurse working at a Southeastern hospital. he SNs and NMs were asked to respond to a hypothetical situation much like the participants from O’Keefe’s 1988 study involving the group member Ron.
-The hypothetical situations were to be as close as possible to a situation that exist in the hospital environment (Peterson, 1996).
+In 1996 Peterson and Albrecht used message design logics theory to study the message construction of conversations between superiors and subordinates.
+Peterson and Albrecht extended an earlier study that indicated supportive communication can dissipate a negative environment in a mixed-status relationship such as the one between and employee and employer (Albrecht & Halsey, 1992).
+Peterson and Albrecht used the prior study to look at the message construction between superiors and subordinates.
+Data were collected from nurses working at a Southeastern hospital who volunteered to participate in the study.
+The staff nurses (SNs) and nurse managers (NMs) were asked to complete a questionnaire about his or her relationship with a superior or subordinate.
+The SNs and NMs were asked to respond to a hypothetical situation much like the participants from O’Keefe’s 1988 study involving the group member “Ron.”
+The hypothetical situations were designed to be as close as possible to a situation that might exist in the hospital environment (Peterson & Albrecht, 1996).

 52 paragraph responses were analyzed from the participants, the average length being 2.5 sentences.
-The responses were categorized using essage esign ogics.
-Then the participants were asked about their feelings messages received from a hypothetical subordinate or superior.
-Peterson and Albrecht found that relationships between SNs and NMs were more positive when an NM used hetorical messages (Peterson, 1996).
+The responses were categorized using the three categories of message design logics.
+Then the participants were asked about their feelings about messages received from a hypothetical subordinate or superior.
+Peterson and Albrecht found that relationships between SNs and NMs were considered more positive when an NM used rhetorical messages rather than any other design (Peterson & Albrecht, 1996).